Elon Musk deal to buy Twitter for $44 billion is back on | DW | 04.10.2022

 The tech billionaire is abandoning his legal battle to stop his own takeover of Twitter, with the social media company confirming it plans to close the deal to sell.

-The buyout bid was followed by weeks of acrimony and uncertainty, but now reportedly will go ahead after all
+The buyout bid was followed by months of acrimony and uncertainty, but Musk has now renewed his original offer on certain conditions

 Elon Musk is abandoning his legal battle with Twitter and reinstating his original offer to purchase the company for $44 billion (roughly €44 billion).